Riimu/Kit-PHPEncoder/README.md

 ## Known Issues ##

+### Recursive arrays on PHP < 5.4.5 ###

-If you are running this library on a PHP version earlier than 5.4.5, you may receive the following error, if you are trying to encode a recursive array:
+If you try to encode recursive arrays on PHP versions earlier than 5.4.5, you may encounter the following error (due to the way array comparisons work internally in PHP):

 `Fatal error:  Nesting level too deep - recursive dependency?`

-In order to fix this, it is recommended to disable `recursion.detect` and set a max value for `recursion.max` if you expect to encounter recursive arrays.
+In order to fix this, you should disable the recursive array detection by setting the option `recursion.detect` to false and set a value for the option `recursion.max` to prevent recursive arrays from causing an infinite loop.

+### Float precision on HHVM ###

+Note that HHVM does not support the ini setting `serialize_precision`.
+Thus, the use of the value `false` for the option `float.precision` is not supported on HHVM.

 ## Credits ##